Key takeaways:

 To succeed as a SaaS founder, you should handle a dozen of significant tasks and make hundreds of decisions.
 SaaS architecture is the most essential one.

-In this article, you’ve found out what is SaaS architecture and discovered five significant concepts, three architecture approaches, and four factors that may impact your SaaS platform architecture the most.
-However, architecture development requires deep technical experience and expertise in programming languages, software databases, cloud technologies, algorithms, and familiarity with many other complex engineering concepts.
+In this article, you’ve answered the question What is SaaS architecture? and discovered five significant concepts, three architecture approaches, and four factors that may impact your SaaS platform architecture the most.
+However, architecture development requires deep technical experience, expertise in programming languages, software databases, cloud technologies, and algorithms, and familiarity with many other complex engineering concepts.

 Together with an architect and key players in your software development team, you’ll be able to choose tools and technologies that will turn your idea into a working, user-oriented, and successful software product.